-Many people I talk with love salmon but are afraid to cook it at home.
-Try this easy, Asian-inspired recipe with tips and photos on preparation to make your salmon dinner a success.
+Many people love salmon but are afraid to cook it at home.
+Try this easy, Asian-inspired recipe to make your salmon dinner a success.
 Serve it warm over asparagus spears or chilled over salad greens.
-This could become one of your go-to recipes for a quick weeknight meal or easy entertaining.
+Black and white sesame salmon could become one of your go-to recipes for a quick weeknight meal or easy entertaining.

 There’s so much to love about salmon.
-With it’s beautiful orange color, salmon is a delight to the eye.
-But more than just pretty, it’s also highly nutritious; a health promoting choice because of Omega-3 fatty acids.
-It’s on all of the “good for you” lists like this one in the Nutrition Action health letter.

-First, you’ve got to seek out good quality fish.
+With its beautiful color, salmon is a delight to the eye.
+But more than just pretty, it’s also highly nutritious; a health-promoting choice because of Omega-3 fatty acids.
+You’ve got to find good quality fish.

-Although many stores in our area offer salmon, I drive a little further and pay a little more to get what I know is quality.
+Although many stores offer salmon, I drive a little further and pay a little more to get what I know is quality.
 The best choice continues to be fresh, wild King salmon from Alaska or California.

-When buying salmon, it should be moist, firm and have an ocean smell.
+Fresh salmon should be moist, firm and have an ocean smell, not fishy or strong.
 The flesh should not be coming apart or tearing.
-It should not smell fishy or strong.
-In hot weather, I’ll ask the fish counter to package my salmon in a small bag of ice to transport it home and keep it fresh.
+In hot weather, ask the fish counter to package your salmon in a small bag of ice to transport it home and keep it fresh.

 To remove the skin you will need a very sharp, thin, flexible knife (a filet knife or boning knife).
 Hold the edge of the salmon skin flat on your cutting board and slide your knife between the skin and flesh, angling the knife blade down just slightly.
 Slice completely under the flesh while holding the skin tight.
 It should come off in one clean piece.
 Turn the salmon over and discard the skin.

-Discard the bloodline, or if you have pets, cook it briefly for them in a non-stick pan or in the microwave.
+Discard the bloodline, or if you have pets, cook it briefly for them in a non-stick pan.
 They’ll love it as a healthy treat mixed into their food.